emeraldnqa/GroceryApp/README.md

 - Sat Apr 08 20:44:24 PDT 2023
    - A new Item:meat has been removed

+# Phase 4: Task 3:
+- While I learned a lot from this project, and I was satisfied with its outcome, there are some structural change I would like to make to the project:
+   - Looking at the UML Diagram, we can see that there are an abstract class called StoreItem which are implemented by four other concrete subclasses.
+While it wasn't shown in the UML Diagram, I found that there is low cohesion in the StoreItem, as it has to manage many things within its own class such as expiry date, and price management, stock, etc. These fields and methods relating to these fields can be its own class, and the StoreItem abstract class can set those new class as fields.
+In addition, I would also like to create the StoreItem as its own concrete class, and other subclasses such as Dairy, Grocery, or Meat can still extend it but it doesn't have to use the abstract methods within the class, but can override any method if needed.
+This allows the flexibility with methods that have the same name with its supertype that was lacking in the project.

+   - I would also like to improve the cohesion in my GraphicApp Class and other Class that extends JFrame as well.
+  While I already had a class for each Frame, I think that there can be classes for buttons, and menu-bar, especially for each frame.
+  This will improve cohesion for each frame, where its sole responsibility is to display the elements that was added to its frame.
+  That's why in my UML Diagram, most of the class for GUI are related to Frame and Panel, rather than element such as button or menu bar
 ### References:
 - The application UI is based on https://github.students.cs.ubc.ca/CPSC210/TellerApp TellerApp.java in ui package.
 - JsonReader and JsonWriter is based on https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo JsonReader.java